guan27/hw3-babythread/README.md

 ```

 ## .
 Grading
-TA will complie your with
-1. (2 pt)Your thread library supports context switch by iteration count.
+0. (1 pt)Your babythread.h supports context switch by iteration count.
-2. (2 pt)Your thread library supports context switch by time slice.
+1. (2 pt)Your babythread.h supports context switch by time slice.
-3. (2 pt)Your thread library supports context switch by signal caught.
+2. (2 pt)Your babythread.h supports context switch by signal caught.
-4. (2 pt)You write functions (BlackholeNumber, BinarySearch, FibonacciSequence)on your own.
+3. (2 pt)Your threefunctions.c works correctly.
+4. (1 pt)Your babythread.h and threefunctions.c work fine together.
+For all tasks, your code will be complied by `MakeFile` in this repostiory.
+- In 1.
+2. 3., your babythread.h will complied with TA's main.c and threefunctions.c.
+- In 4., your threefunction.c will complied with TA's main.c and babythread.h.
+- In 5., your babythread.h and threefunctions.c will be compiled together.

 ## .
 Submission
+Your assignment should be submitted to github before deadline.
+The submisstion should only include two files:
+1. babythread.h
+2. threefunction.c
+Your repository may contain other files, but TA will **oONLY** score your homework based on two files mentioned above, please make sure you correctly named your code.

 ## 8. Reminder
 1. Plagiarism is **STRICTLY** prohibited.